 The conference will:

-- Highlight system interventions to improve the competence and training of the workforce
+- Highlight activity aimed at raising the capability of the workforce

 - Showcase work done on workforce development, education and training

 - Raise awareness of the educational resources on antimicrobial resistance, infections, deterioration and sepsis

 10:00 - Registration and refreshments